Tutorial Details

 {

-if ((shapeVertices[i].position.y < point.position.y && shapeVertices[j].position.y >= point.position.y) ||
+((shapeVertices[i].position.y < point.position.y && shapeVertices[j].position.y >= point.position.y) ||

 (shapeVertices[j].position.y < point.position.y && shapeVertices[i].position.y >= point.position.y))